Skip to main content

 the district.

-Winners are invited to a reception where they present their projects, receive their cash prizes,
+Winners were invited to a reception where they presented their projects, received their cash prizes,

-and enjoy refreshments.
+and enjoyed refreshments.
 This reception, which also serves as the Connellsville Area Historical Society's

-November meeting, will take place on November 15, 2023 at 6:30 pm, at the Connellsville Presbyterian Church.
+November meeting, took place on November 15, 2023 at 6:30 pm, at the Connellsville Presbyterian Church.

-Students will be photographed for the Daily Courier, and the winning projects will appear in the winter
+Students were photographed for the Daily Courier, and the winning projects appeared in the winter

 issue of the Connellsville Crossroads magazine.